rocky-linux/wiki.rockylinux.org/docs/special_interest_groups/sig_guide.md

 * `SPECS/name.spec` -- Your spec file comes here - note it should only be one spec file
 * `.name.metadata` -- Required, lists your source archives or otherwise that will be in lookaside.
 Empty if there are no sources to pull from lookaside.

-The metadata file format is expected to me:
+The metadata file format is expected to be:

 ```
 SHA256SUM_STRING SOURCES/some_name